Wilfred Lai

 Pastor Dr. Wilfred Lai (born 11 April 1956), commonly known as Papa to his congregation, is a Kenyan Lead Pastor of Jesus Celebration Centre, a Kenyan and international megachurch, whose headquarters is located at Bamburi, in the coastal region of Mombasa, Kenya.
-Dr. Lai is one of the pioneers of media ministry, having hosted his program on KTN, one of Kenya's mainstream televisions for many years.
+Dr. Lai is one of the pioneers of media ministry, having hosted his program on KTN, one of Kenya's mainstream television channels for many years.
 Pastor Lai's church services and ministry work is broadcast live on Wilfred Lai Ministry.

 Early life in Ministry

 Pastor Lai was called in the ministry in 1982 when he was working at Standard Chartered Bank in Machakos.
 He went and joined Life Ministry (Christian Campus for Christ) in Nairobi in 1983 he was then transferred to Mombasa where he was the Director of Coast Province, he was also the assistant pastor of the local Redeemed Gospel Church.
-In 1986 he became the Senior Pastor and at the same time left Life ministry to be able to concentrate on his new assignment.
+In 1986 he became the Senior Pastor and at the same time left Life ministry to concentrate on his new assignment.